sbradshaw/serverless-auction/README.md

 Tail the logs of a remote AWS function/handler

 ```
-# Tail the remote AWS CloudWatch logs for the createAuctions function/handler
+# Tail the remote AWS Cloudwatch logs for the getAuctions function/handler

 FUNCTION=getAuctions npm run tail-fn
 ```